Los Angeles Employment Attorneys for Sexual Orientation Discrimination Cases

 Federal Sexual Orientation Discrimination Law

 In early 2016, the Equal Employment Opportunity Commission (EEOC) filed its first two lawsuits against private employers on behalf of workers facing sexual orientation discrimination.
 Like other forms of discrimination, the EEOC argued sexual orientation is protected by provisions in Title VII of the Civil Rights Act.
+According to the EEOC, sexual orientation discrimination constitutes sex discrimination.
+Title VII of the Civil Rights Act specifically mentions this.

 The EEOC considers the following to be examples of sexual orientation discrimination: